Suraj151/esp8266-framework/README.md

             └─ subsystem  ─▶ SFTP
 ```

-Host keys live in `/etc/ssh` alongside `sshconfig`, leaving `~/.ssh` to the user's own client keys.
+Host keys live in `/etc/ssh` alongside `ssh.conf`, leaving `~/.ssh` to the user's own client keys.
 The Ed25519 host key is created on service start if it is missing, which takes milliseconds.
 RSA is generated only when asked for with `sshkgen t=2,f=b`, because 2048-bit keygen on these parts is measured in minutes.

-Both authentication methods are on by default and each can be switched off in `/etc/ssh/sshconfig`, which is created with defaults on first boot.
+Both authentication methods are on by default and each can be switched off in `/etc/ssh/ssh.conf`, which is created with defaults on first boot.
 When an attempt fails the server advertises exactly the methods still permitted. [§7.10.1](#7101-ssh-authentication) has the operational detail.

 Two sessions are served concurrently by default, which is what graphical SFTP clients need — they hold a browse connection open and open a second one to move a file.
 The SFTP subsystem covers path resolution, stat, directory listing, open/read/write, mkdir, rmdir, remove and rename, which is enough for interactive `sftp`, for editing a remote file in FileZilla or WinSCP, and for `scp -s`.